What is a Will? A Will is a legal document setting out:

 It can feel daunting to have a Will prepared and you may feel uncomfortable just thinking about it, but receiving advice specific to your situation and that of your family can put your mind at rest and allow you to get back on with enjoying life.

 If you do not have a Will, then a fixed set of rules are used to make these decisions for you.
-These are the Intestacy Rules, and your estate may not go to those people who you would choose to benefit.
+These are the Intestacy Rules.
+These rules have not kept pace with the changing face of society and do not take account of your particular personal circumstances.
+As a result your estate may not go to those people who you would choose to benefit.

 The TSP Wills and Estates team can help you with